-For identification purposes, the official Plan number of the Plan is PN 001, the Plan sponsor's name is Nokia of America Corporation, and the Plan sponsor's employer identification number or "EIN" is 22-3408857.
+For identification purposes, the official Plan number of the Plan is PN 002, the Plan sponsor's name is Nokia of America Corporation and the Plan sponsor's employer identification number or "EIN" is 22-3408857.
+As noted above, effective at 11:59 p.m. on December 31, 2021, the Nokia Retirement Plan was merged with and into the Plan, with the Plan being the surviving plan.
+The official plan number of the merged-in plan was PN 007; Nokia of America Corporation (EIN 22-3408857) was the plan sponsor of that plan.